 What really happens at First Appearance court?

-So that's the law, but really happens at First Appearance.
+So that's the law, but what really happens at First Appearance.
 In the real world, there are too many people and there is not enough time to give each person a lot of time to be heard at their first appearance.
-So, typically, each case lasts only a few minutes.
-The judge will usually quickly make a probable cause determination and set your bond and move on to the next case.
+So, at least in Jacksonville, Florida, each case typically lasts only a few minutes, if that.
+The judge will usually quickly make a probable cause determination based solely on the information in the arrest and booking report, will set your bond and will move on to the next case.
 Sometimes, the judge will make an offer and you will have only a matter of moments to make a decision that can affect the rest of your life.
-We've had many callers come in after pleading guilty at First Appearance and ask if they can withdraw their plea after they had time to reflect on what happened in court.
+We've had many potential clients come in after pleading guilty at First Appearance and ask if they can withdraw their plea after they had time to reflect on what happened in court.
 This usually is not possible.
-So the moral of the story is - don't plead guilty at first appearance court without consulting with an attorney.
+So the moral of the story is - don't plead guilty at first appearance court without consulting with an experienced criminal defense attorney.

 After First Appearance and after probable cause is determined and bond is set, the case will be passed for arraignment.